tjFogarty/tj-ie/src/site/posts/getting-started-with-wordpress-and-unit-testing.md

 ---

 Success!
 In your own tests, you can access your regular WordPress functions, and your active plugin classes/functions.
-You might even include some Composer packages to mock your data (like {% external-link "https://github.com/fzaninotto/Faker", "Faker" %}).
+You might even include some Composer packages to mock your data (like [Faker](https://github.com/fzaninotto/Faker)).

-See the {% external-link "https://phpunit.de/documentation.html", "PHPUnit documentation" %} for more information on the tests you can run, and how you can {% external-link "https://phpunit.de/manual/current/en/textui.html", "export" %} the results.
+See the [PHPUnit documentation](https://phpunit.de/documentation.html) for more information on the tests you can run, and how you can [export](https://phpunit.de/manual/current/en/textui.html) the results.

-For further reading, have a look at the {% external-link "https://core.trac.wordpress.org/browser/trunk/tests/phpunit/tests", "tests written for WordPress Core" %}.
+For further reading, have a look at the [tests written for WordPress Core](https://core.trac.wordpress.org/browser/trunk/tests/phpunit/tests).

 Happy testing!